 Brendan, Kavyn and Alex, all second trimester stillbirths, and Cianan who lived seven hours after being born at 22 weeks

 Megan is a wife and mother, living in Esperance, Western Australia.
 She is passionate about writing and creativity as an outlet for grief and loss.
 She facilitates mandala and creativity workshops in her local area.
-Find out more at 4ravens and @4ravens.
+Find out more on Facebook and follow @4ravens.

 There has been much written about the therapeutic benefits of writing including improvements in mood and psychological wellbeing, as well as general health.
 I have experienced the benefits of writing about my experience of pregnancy loss.
 Journaling is not without intense emotions especially when you write about traumatic experiences.
 Sometimes revisiting those traumatic events triggers upset and stress.
 I discovered for me the benefit gained from journaling far outweighs the negative aspects.